mfabunmi/devops_project_v1/project_1.md

 ![AWS Instance](AWS_Instance.jpg)

-_sudo apt install apache2_ - install apache2
+_sudo apt install apache2_ - install apache2\
-_sudo systemctl status apache2_ - check the status of the installation _curl https://localhhost:80_ - check if the port is open
+_sudo systemctl status apache2_ - check the status of the installation\

-_Italics_
+_curl https://localhhost:80_ - check if the port is open\